Mr. Props Logo

 Visual explanation of what is vacation rental noise monitoring for short-term rental hosts

-Vacation rental noise monitoring is the practice of using decibel-sensing devices inside or outside your property to detect sound levels in real time, alert you when noise crosses a set threshold, and give you documented evidence to act before a neighbor complaint or platform strike lands on your listing.
+Vacation rental noise monitoring is the practice of using decibel-sensing devices inside or outside your property to detect sound levels in real time, alert you when noise crosses a set threshold, and give you documented evidence to act.

 If you've ever wondered what is vacation rental noise monitoring and how it differs from a security camera or smart speaker, the answer comes down to one word: volume.